 - In Kämpfer, Natsuru Senou was chosen to become a Kämpfer.
 Thanks to this, Natsuru gains great strength and fighting abilities.
 On the other hand, it's apparently a rule that Kämpfers can only be girls, so any boys that are chosen transform into girls when their powers activate.

 - Oto X Maho is about a boy that becomes a Magical Girl.

-- The Sailor Starlights from the anime version of Sailor Moon also count; their whole transformation sequence involves shifting out of a male form into a female one.
-(In the manga they were girls the whole time, merely posing as boys while in their civilian identities) and their princess is surprised to see they've chosen male civilian forms when they do find her making this an inversion, as their male civilian forms are not their birth gender.
+- The Sailor Starlights from the anime version.
+Their whole transformation sequence involves shifting out of a male form into a female one.
+Their princess is surprised to see they've chosen male civilian forms when they do find her making this an inversion, as their male civilian forms are not their birth gender.
+In the manga they were girls the whole time, merely posing as boys while in their civilian identities.

 - Subverted with Itsuki Myoudouin from HeartCatch Pretty Cure!.
 Circumstances force her to live as a Bifauxnen, and it's after becoming Cure Sunshine that she slowly figures out what's best for herself.
 Namely, being both powerful and beautiful.
 Considering that her designated nemesis is an Ambiguously Gay guy with penchant for fashion, this might be a stealth queer aesop.

 - Inverted in PHD: Phantasy Degree, where the set of Ring of Power MacGuffin allows the user to switch their gender, but decreases their power greatly.

 - An interesting variant in Birdy the Mighty, where the protagonist doesn't really turn into a female superheroic version of himself, but is instead forced to be fused with a female Human Alien superheroine after she accidentally destroyed his original body.
 As a result, the two actually are separate characters, but share the same body and can switch between their respective appearance according to the situation.